How to Revive a Dying Fiddle-Leaf Fig

 • Causes.
 Fiddle leaf figs do not like to be moved to a different location and often react when repotted due to transplant shock.

-The reason for fiddle leaf figs dying after repotting is usually because of the stress of transplant shock and a sudden change in conditions.
+If your fiddle leaf figs is dying after repotting then from what I have observed it is because of the stress of transplant shock and a sudden change in conditions.
 Fiddle leaf figs are sensitive to any sudden adjustment to their environment and react with drooping leaves or leaves dropping off.

 Any change in temperature, air flow, sunlight, watering, difference to how the soil drains and retains moisture and a change in humidity can all be the cause of a dying fiddle leaf fig after repotting, even if the changes seem relatively minor, such is the sensitive nature of indoor fiddle leaf figs.

-Repotting to a much larger pot then the fiddle leaf fig’s previous pot can also be the cause of your dying plant.
+A classic mistake I see is repotting to a much larger pot than the fiddle leaf fig’s previous pot can also be the cause of your dying plant.

-Larger pots have a greater capacity for soil and therefore hold more moisture and the pot dries out at a slower rate then your fiddle leaf fig is accustomed to.
+This is because arger pots have a greater capacity for soil and therefore hold more moisture and the pot dries out at a slower rate than your fiddle leaf fig is accustomed to.

 It is not uncommon for the leaves to droop in appearance or drop off completely as a reaction to the change in conditions.

-Being repotted is quite a big trauma for a fiddle leaf fig. Bear in mind that fiddle leaf figs can tolerate and even thrive with pot bound roots, therefore repotting or movement of the plant should be avoided if possible.
+Being repotted is quite a big trauma for your fiddle leaf fig. Remember that fiddle leaf figs can tolerate and even thrive with pot-bound roots.
+Therefore, repotting or movement of the plant should be avoided if possible.

-However, there can be an overwhelming case for repotting if the roots of the fiddle leaf fig actually grow out the soil or start to clog the drainage holes in the base which can affect drainage.
+However, there can be an overwhelming case for repotting if the roots of the fiddle leaf fig actually grow out of the soil or start to clog the drainage holes in the base, which can affect drainage.

-Replicate the optimal conditions of its native environment as accurately as possible ensuring that the temperature range is between 65ºF to 75ºF, mist any remaining leaves and stems with water to increase the humidity, place in bright indirect light and allow the top 2 inches of the soil to dry between each bout of watering.
+What you have to do is replicate the optimal conditions of its native environment as accurately as possible, ensuring that the temperature range is between 65ºF to 75ºF, mist any remaining leaves and stems with water to increase the humidity, place them in bright indirect light, and allow the top 2 inches of the soil to dry between each bout of watering.

-Emulating the conditions to which the fiddle leaf fig is adapted, gives the plant the best chance of recovery.
+Emulating the conditions to which the fiddle leaf fig is adapted is the only way to give the plant the best chance of recovery.

-If any leaves have fallen off, they should start to regrow in the Spring and Summer.
+If any leaves have fallen off, what I find happens is that they start to regrow in the Spring and Summer.

 Avoid repotting your fiddle leaf fig to a significantly larger pot.
-Only repot one size up from your previous pot.
+I only re-pot one size up from my previous pot.

-If the pot is only slightly larger then the soil should dry at a similar rate the to previous pot which reduces the risk of root rot, so that it can gradually adjust to the new pot without a significant shock from the change in conditions.
+If the pot is only slightly larger, then the soil should dry at a similar rate to your previous pot, which reduces the risk of root rot so that it can gradually adjust to the new pot without a significant shock from the change in conditions.

 (Read my article, How to Revive a Dying Ficus Houseplant).